 November 01, 2014

-Healthy snack choices can make a dramatic difference in your success with the ageLOC TR90 program.
-As part of the program, Nu Skin recommends incorporating a morning and afternoon snack about one to two hours after meals.
+Healthy snack choices can make a dramatic difference on your healthy lifestyle journey.
+Nu Skin recommends incorporating a morning and afternoon snack about one to two hours after meals.
 But how do you know what the best snack choices are?
 Here are a few tips to help guide your decisions.